Reviewing Life Experiences

-Two words of 2020 must be self-isolate. in 2019 it was get “Brexit done” and in 2016 it was “Take back control”.
-It has been my observation that whenever something big is happening in the country it always followed by some kind of catch phrase in the case it is sel-isolate.
+Two words of 2020 must be self-isolated. in 2019 it was getting “Brexit done” and in 2016 it was “Take back control”.
+It has been my observation that whenever something big is happening in the country it is always followed by some kind of catchphrase in the case it is “self-isolate”.

-I do think 2020 is the time to “Take back control” and by that I mean not just as a country I also mean it is time to take self control and don’t panic.
+I do think 2020 is the time to “Take back control” and by that I mean not just as a country I also mean it is time to take self-control and don’t panic.
 It has always been said that the worst of times bring out the best of us.
-This hasn’t been my observation with the outbreak of Covid-19, also know as the Coronavirus.
+This hasn’t been my observation with the outbreak of Covid-19, also known as the Coronavirus.

-When England was told to self-isolate people began to panic, people who would otherwise would have been very reasonable.
-Panic has become a worldwide phenomenon in which people are seeing the outbreak of coronavirus as major threat to life and so people want to protect themselves rather than protecting the vulnerable, frail and elderly.
+When England was told to self-isolate people began to panic, people who would otherwise have been very reasonable.
+Panic has become a worldwide phenomenon in which people are seeing the outbreak of coronavirus as a major threat to life and so people want to protect themselves rather than protect the vulnerable, frail and elderly.

 Panic buying has become a national occupation.
 This really is something I struggle to understand.
 It is hard to find some of the basics that you would normally expect to find in a supermarket such as pasta, soap and painkillers like paracetamol.

-What I struggle with is how many bars of soap will someone or a family use in two weeks? how much food does someone need in the same period of time? now is the time for the country to pull together and help each other in a time when some people will be in greater need than others.
+What I struggle with is how many bars of soap will someone or my family use in two weeks. how much food does someone need in the same period of time? now is the time for the country to pull together and help each other at a time when some people will be in greater need than others.

 There is a lot of information out there about Coronavirus and a lot of misinformation too.
 I am pleased to see the UK government working together with other political parties, the NHS and other organisations to get information out to the people in the country.
 It is a shame that the information that is being given out is being drowned out by the misinformation from the bloke down the pub or on social media.

-The World Health Organization (WHO) has advice to public on how to deal with the current outbreak of corona virus on there website on Basic protective measures against the new coronavirus.
+The World Health Organization (WHO) has advised the public on how to deal with the current outbreak of coronavirus on their website on Basic protective measures against the new coronavirus.

-They have also released a video on who to protect yourself an others from contracting coronavirus.
+They have also released a video on how to protect themselves and others from contracting coronavirus.

-WHO have a number of leaflets on there website on how to protect yourself and others from coronavirus and also perhaps an important document that people should read entitled “How to cope with stress during 2019-nCoV outbreak”.
+WHO has a number of leaflets on their website on how to protect yourself and others from coronavirus and also perhaps an important document that people should read entitled “How to cope with stress during 2019-nCoV outbreak”.
 To get the document click here.

-If I was in a situation where I had to self-isolate I would ensure that i did it properly.
-For example I would use a different bedroom to my partner.
+If I was in a situation where I had to self-isolate I would ensure that I did it properly.
+For example, I would use a different bedroom than my partner.
 I would keep my mobile (cell) phone close to me so that I could have contact with my family, friends and work colleagues.

-Maybe you have a cupboard filled with a months or a year supply of antibacterial gel or wipes consider giving to someone a bottle or too who is more likely to have a more serious outcome if they were to contract the coronavirus.
+Maybe you have a cupboard filled with a month or a year’s supply of antibacterial gel or wipes consider giving to someone a bottle or two who is more likely to have a more serious outcome if they were to contract the coronavirus.

-This virus is not going to be the end of the world and for the vast majority of the people the world they will live.
+This virus is not going to be the end of the world and the vast majority of the people in the world will live.